pwdel/postgresloginapiherokudockerflask/README.md

 ```
 We can view the complete [Heroku Error Codes here](https://devcenter.heroku.com/articles/error-codes#h10-app-crashed).

-This is likely something to do with the procfile, and how gunicorn is serving the app.
+This is likely something to do with whatever the equivalent to the Heroku procfile is in this situation and how gunicorn is serving the app.
 Actually, I'm not even sure if the production docker image is using, "docker-compose.prod.yml" and this may take some time to figure out.
 However, my suspicion is that the following command:

 ```
 $ command: gunicorn --bind 0.0.0.0:5000 manage:app